mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 spacecraft construction

-**SENSOR STATION** While every bridge has equipment dedicated to monitoring and controlling the ship’s sensors (even if this is tied into the pilot’s own screens), some ships benefit from having additional stations to handle an increased number of sensor operators.
+**SENSOR STATION** While every bridge has equipment dedicated to monitoring and controlling the ship's sensors (even if this is tied into the pilot's own screens), some ships benefit from having additional stations to handle an increased number of sensor operators.
 Some scout and survey ships feature additional sensor stations, while military vessels may feature similar stations dedicated to locating the enemy and electronic warfare.

 Each sensor station allows an additional sensor operator to perform actions, costs MCr0.5 and consumes one ton.